• Menu

 Turner Mountain

 I cannot stress enough just how much I love Turner Mountain.
-Maybe it’s my inner hipster enjoying how even many of Montana’s diehard skiers and boarders are entirely unaware of it.
-It feels like my little secret…one I suppose I share with everyone from the Libby area…
+Maybe it’s my inner hipster enjoying how even many of Montana’s diehard skiers and boarders are entirely unaware of it – probably in part due its remote location, over two hours northwest of Kalispell.
+Turner feels like my little secret…one I suppose I share with everyone from the Libby area…

 Its obscurity isn’t my sole reason for loving Turner, though.
-It has some legit stats – 2,100’ of vertical drop, 1,000 acres of deep powder, and lift tickets under $50 (their motto is steep, deep, and cheap!).
+This mountain has some legit stats – 2,100 feet of vertical drop, 1,000 acres of deep powder, and lift tickets under $50 (their motto is steep, deep, and cheap!).
 This is Montana skiing at its finest.

 Sure, it only has one double chairlift, and just 25 years ago, it didn’t even have that – they were still running a T-bar up the monstrous peak.
 You have to love that level of passion; my legs hurt just thinking about it.

-Not many people would call Turner one of the best Montana ski resorts.
-But if you’re an experienced skier or boarder and looking for an unconventional destination, I can’t recommend it enough.
+Not many people would call Turner one of the best Montana ski resorts, but maybe that’s just because they don’t know about it.
+If you’re an experienced skier or boarder looking for an unconventional destination, I can’t recommend it enough.

 Where to Stay near Turner Mountain: